 Bioenergy and Invasion: Many characteristics desired in bioenergy feedstocks are also associated with heightened invasion risk.
-ELI highlights how Weed Risk Assessment tools can be used to predict invasion risk from bioenergy feedstocks and how legal frameworks can use these tools to ensure that agencies and producers do not inadvertently encourage or support the introduction or spread of invasive species as a side effect of bioenergy development.
+ELI research shows how Weed Risk Assessment tools are used to predict invasion risk from bioenergy feedstocks and how legal frameworks can use these tools to ensure that agencies and producers do not inadvertently encourage or support the introduction or spread of invasive species as a side effect of bioenergy development.

-Linking Climate Change and Invasive Species Policies: Whether through habitat fragmentation, shifting temperature regimes, opening up new invasion pathways, or other mechanisms, climate change will deeply affect invasive species management.
-ELI studies the interactions between climate change and invasive species, and works to increase consideration of climate in aquatic invasive species management and to guide development of policies for movement of species internationally.
+Linking Climate Change and Invasive Species Policies: Climate change will deeply affect invasive species management through habitat fragmentation, shifting temperature regimes, opening up new invasion pathways, and other mechanisms.
+ELI studies these interactions and works to support consideration of climate in aquatic invasive species management.

 Join Our Mailing List:

 If you have questions about our mailing list, please email Michael Lerner at email@example.com.